Causal Fine-Tuning under Latent Confounded Shift: Assumptions for Causal Fine-Tuning

-In this section, we introduce the identification theory for $p(y~|~\text{do}(x))$ and the structural assumptions required for identifiability, then discuss their implications for practical applications.
+In this section, we introduce the structural assumptions required for identifiability, then discuss their implications for practical applications.
 Standard supervised learning makes no distinction between ``causal features'' and ``non-causal features''.
 Moreover, concepts such as $\text{do}(x)$ may be ill-posed when the object of intervention is unstructured \citep{chalupka2017}, such as raw text.

+\paragraph{Scope.} This section focuses on an \emph{abstract} identification analysis: we start by postulating which representations of $X$ are assumed to follow a causal structure.
+More intuition of this formulation is discussed in Appendix~\ref{sec:feature_phi_and_causal_graph}.
+The causal graph in Fig.~2(b) provides \emph{sufficient} conditions for identifiability and serves as an identification construct.
+The SCM below should be read as an identification scaffold rather than a literal data-generating graph for text.
+We do not claim that natural language literally follows this SCM; rather, it specifies the invariances and (in)dependences that motivate our subsequent modeling choices.
+The \emph{algorithmic construction} of the measurements used in this model (e.g., how to obtain $(R_0,R_1,\Phi)$ from a foundation model) is deferred to Section~\ref{sec:algorithm}.

-We start by postulating which representations of $X$ are assumed to follow a causal structure. \begin{assumption}[\textbf{Functional Decomposition}] We assume access to a triplet of measurements $(R_0, R_1, \Phi) = f(X)$ for some function $f$, defined non-constructively, as follows: (i) $(R_0, R_1)$ is a {\bf paired representation} of $X$.
+\begin{assumption}[\textbf{Functional Decomposition}] We assume access to a triplet of measurements $(R_0, R_1, \Phi) = f(X)$ for some function $f$, defined non-constructively, as follows: (i) $(R_0, R_1)$ is a {\bf paired representation} of $X$.
 The mapping to $R_0$ is learned using self-supervised learning with unlabeled data.
-The mapping to $R_1$ is learned during supervised fine-tuning with labeled data under the training environment $\sigma = \text{train}$; (ii) {\bf local features} $\Phi$ are low-level features implied as a by-product of the fine-tuned model (e.g., combinations of earlier layer features that cause high-level feature $R_1$ in the last layer). $\Box$ \end{assumption}
+The mapping to $R_1$ is learned during supervised fine-tuning with labeled data under the training environment $\sigma = \text{train}$; (ii) {\bf local features} $\Phi$ are low-level features that can be obtained by a learnable mapping (e.g., a small module) from intermediate activations of the fine-tuned model, which summarize environment-dependent cues. $\Box$ \end{assumption}